 Kevan Jones: Will the hon.
-Gentleman give way?
+Lady give way?

-Kevan Jones: To ask the Secretary of State for Defence what plans he has to change the departmental expenditure limits for 2001–02.
+Kevan Jones: To ask the Secretary of State for Health what measures her Department uses to measure productivity in the NHS.